Categories: Updates

 Controlling Relative Humidity

-Humidity, or the quantity of moisture in the air, is another key component in industrial printing systems.
+Humidity, or the amount of moisture in the air, is another key factor influencing industrial printing performance and substrate behavior.

 High humidity may cause paper substrates to absorb moisture, resulting in warping, wrinkling, or sticking together.
 This not only creates paper jams, but it also interferes with print alignment and registration, decreasing the quality of the final output.